PintaProject/Pinta/readme.md

 Building Pinta requires the following software (instructions are for Ubuntu 20.04, but should be similar for other distributions):

-`sudo apt install make automake autoconf mono-devel gtk-sharp2 yelp-tools intltool`
+`sudo apt install make automake autoconf mono-devel gtk-sharp2 intltool`

 Pinta only supports version 2.8 or higher of Mono.